Being stuck at home with the kids is hard. So is sending them back into the world.

 “I was sure I was going to throw up from the anxiety,” she recalls.
 “It was a mix of things — anxiety about covid, because we’ve been protective of him for a while, but it was also just that I feel like we’ve lived together in this little bubble for 15 months, and all of a sudden the bubble was breaking.”

-The dominant narrative of pandemic-era parenting emphasizes how exhausted parents are, how utterly depleted, how desperately ready to have their kids leave the house and return to the classroom, to sleepaway camp, to daycare.
-This is widely true, yet there are some parents whose feelings are more nuanced and conflicted as they approach the inevitable re-entry to society — who are quietly dreading or even mourning the coming separation from their children after so much time in close, constant proximity.
+The dominant narrative of pandemic-era parenting emphasizes how exhausted parents are, how utterly depleted, how desperately ready to have their kids leave the house and return to the classroom, to sleepaway camp, to day care.
+This is widely true, yet there are some parents whose feelings are more nuanced and conflicted as they approach the inevitable reentry to society.
+They’re quietly dreading — or even mourning — the coming separation from their children after so much time in close, constant proximity.

-Snyder, a 49-year-old project manager at University of Minnesota, eventually asked her husband if he could drop off their son at camp; she couldn’t bring herself to do it.
-“I feel like this is good practice for us all — it’s only a few hours,” she says.
+Snyder, a 49-year-old project manager at the University of Minnesota, eventually asked her husband if he could drop off their son at camp; she couldn’t bring herself to do it.
+“I feel like this is good practice for us all.
+It’s only a few hours,” she says.
 “It’s teaching us all how to live in the world again, where we’re not always together.”

-The “bubble” that formed around many homes may be breaking, and though life inside a bubble often meant isolation and fear and lost experiences, it has also held surprising and meaningful gifts: parents who were present to witness a baby’s milestones, or to help a young child learn how to read, or to relish extra time with a teenager who will soon leave for college.
+The “bubble” that formed around many homes may be breaking, and although life inside a bubble often meant isolation, fear and lost experiences, it has also held surprising and meaningful gifts: parents who were present to witness a baby’s milestones, or to help a young child learn how to read, or to relish extra time with a teenager who will soon leave for college.
 The bubble also afforded some sense of control.
-The kids were constantly around, which was tiring; but they were seldom out of reach, which was reassuring.
+The kids were constantly around, which was tiring, but they were seldom out of reach, which was reassuring.

 “To let them go back out there again, into school, with the threat of violence, and sickness, and people with different ideas, and teachers with different goals — all those things existed before, but they just feel amplified now,” says Christian Lemon, 41, a stay-at-home father of three in Florida who feels torn about the prospect of sending his 6-year-old daughter and 4-year-old son back into classrooms in late August.
 “I’m excited to let them explore who they need to become,” he says, “but it’s hard to just let them go.”